Length Function Compatibility for Group Actions on Real Trees: Lengths and actions

 \begin{proof} By hypothesis $g$ and $h$ satisfy the first three points of the geometric definition of a good pair.
 Let $N = \len(C_g\cap C_h)$.
 It is immediate that $A = \lceil N/\ell_T(g) \rceil$ and $B= \lceil N/\ell_T(h) \rceil$ are the desired integers. \end{proof}

-The axes of a pair of group elements satisfying the hypotheses of Lemma~\ref{lem:cm-good-pair} have distinct boundary points; this is a form of independence seen by the tree, and closely related to the algebraic independence of group elements in the subgroup generated by a good pair.
+The axes of a pair of group elements satisfying the hypotheses of Lemma~\ref{lem:cm-good-pair} have distinct boundary points; this is a form of independence seen by the tree, and closely related to the algebraic independence of group elements in the subgroup generated by a good pair~\cite{culler-morgan}*{Lemma 2.6}.
+In the sequel we only need to reference this boundary independence.

 \begin{definition} Let $T$ be a $G$-tree.
 Two hyperbolic elements $g, h\in G$ are \emph{$T$-independent} when

 \end{definition}